-Just in time for Earth Day, we have you covered with a better-for-the-environment guide to simple food swaps that are better for the planet and good for you too.
+We have you covered with a better-for-the-environment guide to simple food swaps that are better for the planet and good for you too.

 What Foods to Eat That Are Better for Our Health and the Planet:

 Before we dive into the foods themselves, it’s worth a note about where our food comes from and how far it has traveled to reach us.
-It’s worth a friendly Earth Day reminder that buying food from farmers' markets—or even growing yourself if you have space and the time—is a great way to lessen environmental burden since the food supply chain (packaging, transporting, etc.) contributes to planetary stress.
+It’s worth a friendly reminder that buying food from farmers' markets—or even growing yourself if you have space and the time—is a great way to lessen the environmental burden since the food supply chain (packaging, transporting, etc.) contributes to planetary stress.